andreidobrinski/todo-flutter/README.md

 Also to learn Dart and Flutter by building a practical application and to learn and contribute with other members of the Google Developer Group Toronto Study Jam.

+Update: A version written with React and TypeScript can be found [here](https://github.com/andreidobrinski/gym-todo).

 ## Technologies Used

 - Flutter